KabukiStarship/Script2/docs/script_protocol_specification_rfc.md

 #### BIn C Data Structure

 ```
-typedef unsigned int uint_t;
+typedef unsigned int UIT;
 struct BIn {
-    uint_t          size,   //< The size of the buffer.
+    UIT          size,   //< The size of the buffer.
                     start;  //< The starting index of the ring buffer data.
-    volatile uint_t stop;   //< The stopping index of the ring buffer data.
+    volatile UIT stop;   //< The stopping index of the ring buffer data.
-    uint_t          read;   //< The read variable.
+    UIT          read;   //< The read variable.
 };
 ```